ioncube/bower-installer/README.md

 ```

 ##Change log
- - 1.3.0 - Added support for copying subdirectories from a dependent to the target.
+ - 1.3.0 - Added support for copying directory contents of a dependent to a target directory.
 The images directory below is an example.
  ```
  "sources" : {
   "jquery-ui" : [